 Voters may also vote at the polls using the Vote-by-Phone system, which combines a telephone-fax interaction.
 Designed for the visually impaired, it may be used by any voter instead of the optical scanner.

-For information about using either technology, download one of the instructional items below.
+For information about using either technology, view here.

 Absentee ballots may be requested for any of the following reasons: